Udenu: History

 On October 1, 1996, Udenu was once again created alongside others by the military government of General Sani Abacha in preparation for his transformation into a civilian president.
 A sole administration in the person of Samuel A. Ozioko (KSM) was immediately appointed to head the newly created local government with ten electoral wards.
-It has a population of about 178, 687 (88,381 males and 90,306 females) according to 2003 census conducted all over the federation.
+It has a population of about 178, 687 (88,381 males and 90,306 females) according to the 2003 census conducted all over the federation.